2018 American League Division Series: Game 3

 Boston got on the board in the top of the second inning, with Rafael Devers scoring from third on a two-out infield single by Christian Vázquez.
 The lead was extended to 3–0 in the third, with the Red Sox getting two runs on two singles, a sacrifice fly, another single, and a fielder's choice.
-Boston broke the game open in the fourth, sending 11 men to the plate and getting seven runs on six hits.
+Boston broke the game open in the fourth, sending 11 men to the plate and getting seven runs on six hits, as Yankees starter Luis Severino was pulled for Lance Lynn who in turn was relieved by Chad Green.
 Brock Holt had two hits in the inning, while Andrew Benintendi drove in three runs with a bases clearing double.
 The Yankees got one run back in the bottom of the fourth, on two singles and a fielder's choice.
 Boston made it 11–1 in the top of the seventh, on a J. D. Martinez RBI single, then 14–1 in the top of the eighth, getting three runs on a total of four hits, a walk, and a wild pitch.
 Yankees catcher Austin Romine pitched the top of the ninth inning, allowing a two-run homer to Holt, who completed the first postseason cycle in Major League history.
 Red Sox starter Nathan Eovaldi pitched seven innings, allowing one run on five hits and getting the win.
 Yankees starter Luis Severino pitched three innings, allowing six runs on seven hits and taking the loss.
 First base umpire Ángel Hernández had three calls overturned in the first four innings of the game.
 The defeat marks the Yankees' worst loss in postseason history.